eye-square/docs/plugins/webhooks.md

 The following webhook events are possible:

-- projectCreated: A project has been created with at least one subject group using your plugin.
+- projectCreated: A project has been created with at least one subject group that is using your plugin.
-- projectUpdated: A project has been updated with at least one subject group using your plugin after the update.
+- projectUpdated: A project has been updated with at least one subject group that is using your plugin after the update.
 - sessionCreate: A subject has started a test/session with your plugin being used.
 - sessionFinish: A subject has finished a test/session with your plugin being used.